Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Pharaun Nightweaver

-A powerful sorcerer specializing in shadow magic and dimensional manipulation within the Underdark
+A sorcerer specializing in shadow magic and dimensional manipulation within the Underdark

 Rizzen Dreadmaster